 Regardless of how experienced the offshore team is, communication is a factor that can determine the efficiency of the software solution.
 The disadvantage of some offshore software developers is, therefore, the possible difference in the mode of communication, cultural understanding, and regional policies.

 In such language barrier scenarios, the project might be in greater jeopardy.
-Even though there are recommendations to use translators, there is still the risk of miscommunication during the process.
-More is possible in the design, development, and testing processes if both teams communicate effectively.
+Even though there are recommendations to use translators, there is still the risk of miscommunication during the process of gathering requirements for the project.

 Hiring outside your country means the developers could live in different time zones and have different work hours.
 The team could just be on the other side of the globe and working on your projects around the time you sleep, and vice versa.
 This causes a breach in progress because each party has to adjust methods and work hours to keep track of the project, slowing its overall pace.